 In this article I will list out the 10 miter saws in the market today including their pros and cons.
 I hope it will help you find the best miter saw for furniture making.

 |Image||Miter Saw Name||Blade Diameter||Motor Power||Price|

 |DEWALT DWS779||12 inches||15-Amp||See details at Amazon|

 |TACKLIFE PMS03A||12 inches||15-Amp||See details at Amazon|

 |Festool 561287 Kapex KS 120||10 -1/4 inches||13-Amp||See details at Amazon|

 |Makita XSL06PT||10 inches||36 volts||See details at Amazon|

-10 Best Miter Saws for Furniture Making 2020 – My Reviews
+My Reviews of 10 Best Miter Saws for Furniture Making in 2021

 1. DEWALT DWS779 Sliding Compound Miter Saw